Mic-M/ioBroker.smartcontrol/README.md

 ## Changelog

+### 0.2.0
+**Breaking Change**
+* German: In den Adapter-Optionen wurde der Reiter und die Tabelle "Ausführung" entfernt und stattdessen in "4.
+ZONEN" integriert. <br>Das bedeutet für euch: Falls ihr von einer vorherigen Version aktualisiert, sichert zuvor die Adapter-Einstellungen (blauer Knopf mit "Pfeil nach unten" ganz oben rechts in den Adapter-Optionen).
+Diese gehen sonst verloren.
+In einem Texteditor könnt ihr diese einsehen und dann in "4.
+ZONEN" unter Ausführung übertragen.
+* English: Tab "Execution" was removed and transferred to "4.
+ZONES".
+If you have installed and used a previous version of this adapter, please save your adapter configuration settings prior to update the adapter (adapter settings: blue button at the top right corner with 'arror down' symbol).

+Change Log for 0.2.0:
+* (Mic-M) New feature: Admin Options: Removed tab "5.
+EXECUTION" (German "5.
+AUSFÜHRUNG") and included in tab "4.
+ZONES"
+* (Mic-M) New feature: Changing name fields (renaming) will also change names in all other tables, in which these names are used.
+This is a huge usability improvement to quickly re-organize/rename table names without the need to correct in other tables accordingly.
+* (Mic-M) Improvement: Add info.connection to allow setting adapter to "yellow" in case of any configuration errors

 ### 0.1.2-beta.7
 * (Mic-M) Improvement: Once user clicks "Save" in admin options, adapter verifies if all required tables are filled, and throws an error via dialog box, which shows details.
 * (Mic-M) Fixed error handling for 'overwrite state vals' in target devices table